lonnieezell/Bonfire/bonfire/docs/bonfire_controllers.md

 * Loads the cache drivers.
 For development environments, we simply harness the 'dummy' driver which always returns FALSE.
 Production and test environments default to APC caching with a file-based backup, if that's not available.
 * Gets the `activity model` loaded and ready.
 * Loads the `application language` file.
+* If the child class sets `$requires_authentication` to TRUE, will ensure that the user is logged in, set the `$current_user` variable, and ensure that the user's chosen language is set.

 <a name="front"></a>
 ### Front_Controller